ManchesterMachineMakers/manchestermachinemakers.github.io/README.md

 - Run `bundle install` to install dependencies.
 This will also take a while.
 - Run `bundle exec jekyll serve`.
 It will host the site at <http://localhost:4000>.

+## Publishing the website
+Run `rake`.
+This will build the site and publish it to the `gh-pages` branch.

 ## Other notes
 - I am still working on the config file and template structure for this, so in the (near) future it will (hopefully) become _both_ easier and more powerful.